bajwan/263/p-np/PITCHME.md

 ---
 For instance, there are problems that are unsolvable by a computer.
 We call these problems **undecidable problems**.
 The most famous of these is probably the **halting problem**.
 ---
-The halting problem asks if it is possible to have compiler examine any arbitrary program and determine if the program will finish running.
+The halting problem asks if it is possible to have a compiler examine an arbitrary program and determine if the program will finish running.

-For Turing Machines - which our model of computation is built on - the answer to this problem is no, a compiler cannot do this for any program.
+For Turing Machines - which our model of computation is built on - the answer to this problem is no, a compiler cannot do this for every program.
 Consider:
 ---
 To solve this problem the compiler would need to have a routine that simulates the running of the algorithm in question.
 The routine doing the examining would then stop simulating when the algorithm stopped running.
 But if the algorithm never stops running, then the routine can never stop running either.
 ---
 These undecidable problems are the hardest problems in computer science.
 They exist outside the boundaries of what our (current) computers can do.
 ---
-There are other problems in computer science that *might* be possible.
+There are other problems in computer science that may be possible, but we don't know how long they might  take.

 This is a **major** problem in Computer Science (and Mathematics in general).
 There are substantial rewards for anyone who can answer this problem; it is called the P vs. NP problem.
 ---